 The World Federation of the Deaf considers the lack of meaningful sign language legislation on the national level a grave violation of deaf peoples’ fundamental rights.

 The WFD’s 2020-2030 Strategic Direction calls for further promotion of the legal recognition of national sign languages.
 We are committed to supporting our Ordinary Members (national associations of deaf people) in their work to achieve meaningful legal recognition of their national sign languages.
-In addition to robust legislation with actionable rights, we aim to ensure national policies are put in place that implement these linguistic rights, namely, deaf people’s right to use their national sign languages in all areas of life.
+All countries have an obligation under the CRPD to promote legal recognition of their national sign languages.

 Country | Year of Sign Language Recognition |